kubewarden/docs/docs/writing-policies/go/08-distribute.md

 [safe-labels-policy](https://github.com/kubewarden/safe-labels-policy).

 There's nothing special to do when it comes to distributing a policy.
-If you followed this guide you have already published your policy using the GitHub `release.yml` Action defined in the previous chapter.
+If you followed this guide, you have already published your policy using the GitHub `release.yml` Action defined in the last chapter.

 The topic of distributing policies is covered in greater depth in the ["distributing policies"](/distributing-policies.md)